Community Council – get involved!

 Planning applications – The Community Council is consulted on most planning applications within the Parish giving a good opportunity for members to express the thoughts of the community on what can sometimes be a very emotive subject.
 Scottish Borders Council now operates a service within their own website which gives public access to all planning applications.

 On a monthly basis, the Community Council registers many issues of concern with the local authority.
-We are ably assisted in our tasks by our local regional councillors whose ex officio membership of the Community Council allows them to advise often on important issues.
+We are ably assisted in our tasks by our local elected Scottish Borders Council councillors whose ex officio membership of the Community Council allows them to advise often on important issues.
 They are a great help and support.

 Our local Scottish Borders Council councillors are: